 It is possible that you will also be asked to demonstrate ballet vocabulary as part of the audition.
 To be fully prepared, please bring all appropriate dance shoes and attire.
 Applicants must provide music on an MP3 player (phones may be used, but must be placed in "do not disturb" or "airplane" mode).
 Speakers will be provided by AMDA.

-Please Note: AMDA's Dance Theatre Conservatory program is an interdisciplinary program.
+Please Note: AMDA’s Dance Theatre programs are interdisciplinary.
 Dance Theatre applicants are encouraged to prepare a song or monologue in addition to their dance pieces.
 This will also allow dance theatre applicants to be considered for admission to other AMDA programs.
 We ask all Dance Theatre applicants to prepare one of the following:

 - One 60-90 second monologue (contemporary or classical).
 Monologues should be sourced from published plays.